andredesousa/essential-spring-scaffold/README.md

 ## Build and deployment

-In `ci` folder you can find scripts for your [Jenkins](https://www.jenkins.io/) CI pipeline, and an example for deploying your application with [Ansible](https://www.ansible.com/) to [Docker Swarm](https://docs.docker.com/engine/swarm/).
+In `ci` folder you can find scripts for your [Jenkins](https://www.jenkins.io/) CI pipeline and an example for deploying your application with [Ansible](https://www.ansible.com/) to [Docker Swarm](https://docs.docker.com/engine/swarm/).

 This project follows [Semantic Versioning](https://semver.org/) and uses git tags to define the current version of the project.
 Use `./gradlew currentVersion` to print the current version extracted from SCM and `./gradlew release` to release the current version.